 This application follows the refusal of application 145267, for a change of use to storage facility for up to 40no. caravans/motorhomes including siting of 9no. storage containers, upgrading existing gates, installation of fencing, barriers, cctc, and formation of dyke for drainage and security.
-Since the previous application was determined, the new Central Lincolnshire Local Plan has been fully adopted (April 2023) and the Keelby Neighbourhood Draft Plan has been successful at Referendum, also forming part of the statutory development plan.
+Since the previous application was determined, the new Central Lincolnshire Local Plan has been fully adopted (April 2023) along with the Keelby Neighbourhood Plan (September 2023).